-Our sensors are made from a high tech polymer film originally developed for NASA and the US Navy.
+Our pickups are made from a high tech polymer film originally developed for NASA and the US Navy.
 It shows great linearity over the entire audio spectrum and when properly installed, is one of the most transparent sounding transducers on the market.
 The outer wrap is a special metalized Kevlar cloth that is thin, fully conductive, 100% shielded and protects the sensor from damage.

-We recommend using a preamp with all of our products.
+We recommend using a preamp with all of our pickups.
 Although many other manufacturers claim their products do not need a preamp, use of a preamp in most cases greatly improves product performance.
 The primary purpose of a preamp is impedance matching.
 The output impedance of our pickups is around 1 megohm and to realize the full low frequency spectrum of the output, it is advisable to plug it into a high impedance input.
 One megohm at the very least.
 Five to ten is most ideal.

 Another reason for using a preamp is to increase the output level.
 Many amplifiers and mixing consoles are designed for stronger signals, or ones that are already preamped upstream.
 Though preamps are ideally not supposed to color the sound when all the levels are set to their ‘flat’ position, they all have different types of coloration and should be auditioned to make the best choice.
 Please contact us if you have questions about compatibility with preamps from other manufacturers.

 This is somewhat subjective, but consensus seems to be that anything newer than 1970 could have been purchased from the factory with an endpin jack installed.
 If the instrument is older than that and is in collectible condition, other alternatives such as our ‘Vintage Systems‘ are available.
-Properly installed, endpin jacks do not pose any risk to the structure or tone of an instrument, and they are to date, the most reliable system for plugging in.
+Properly installed, endpin jacks do not pose any risk to the structure or tone of an instrument, and they are to date, the most solid and reliable system for plugging in.

 No, this could cause a short circuit in the output.
-PUTW manufactures all sorts of shapes and sizes of pickups for every conceivable application.
+PUTW custom manufactures all sorts of shapes and sizes of pickups for every conceivable application.
 If it appears a different size would be more appropriate for you, contact us to see if we can exchange it for a different model.

 Yes.
-We do this quite regularly for people, and really enjoy the process of solving unique sensing challenges.
+We do this quite regularly for people and really enjoy the process of solving unique sensing challenges.
 The turn around time for custom orders is usually around 2 weeks.